trinodb/trino-go-client/README.md

 ## Build

-You can build the client code locally and run tests with the following command:
+You can build the client code locally and run the unit tests, which need no server, with the following command:

 ```
-go test -v -race -timeout 2m ./...
+go test -short -v -race ./...
 ```

+Without `-short` the integration tests also run, starting Trino in Docker.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for the available flags.

 ## Contributing